Murf-o/PuzzleSolver/README.md

 # PuzzleSolver
 Maven Project, React JS, and Java Spring Boot.
-I have a machine on AWS EC2 able to run this, currently off due to price.
+I have a machine on AWS EC2 that runs this, currently off to avoid costs.
 More than glad to turn it on if needed, or you can of course just clone this repo!

 This program is able to give you the best solution to your sliding block puzzle!
 Algorithm used to achieve this: Breadth-First-Search.